throwaway96/dejavuln-autoroot/README.md

 root directory of the USB drive:

 * `autoroot.debug` - Enables additional logging.
-* `autoroot.telnet` - Makes a root shell available via telnet on port 23.
+* `autoroot.telnet` - Makes a root shell available via telnet on port 23 when the script starts.

 ## Troubleshooting